Lock Change Cost

 Peace of Mind

-This can be for a whole host of reasons, such as if a flatmate or ex has moved out of your house and you may be concerned that they’ve had an extra set of keys made.
+This can be for a whole host of reasons, such as if a flatmate or ex has moved out of your house, and you may be concerned that they’ve had an extra set of keys made.
 This is also applicable in workplaces; if an employee gets fired, you can never be sure who has access to your office.

-Do I Need to Change My Locks?
+Do I Need To Change My Locks?

 Changing locks is an extremely common job which people will have to do several times throughout their life as a homeowner.
-Reasons differ from thieves, lost keys, locked out, old locks, area of the home, and updating to a more secure option.
+Reasons differ from thieves, such as lost keys, locked out, old locks, area of the home, and updating to a more secure option.

-Sometimes, it may just be that your lock needs repairing, things to look out for include:
+Sometimes, it may just be that your lock needs repairing; things to look out for include:

 • Damaged locks, ranging from unstable and loose keyholes to noticeable chips and scratches.